DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 		*Left out RoRR's knockback force scaling since it would antisynergize with melee characters.*

-	- Snake Eyes (todo)
+	- Snake Eyes
+		- Same implementation as in RoRR.
+7% (+7%) crit chance on Shrine fail, stacks up to 6 times.
+Resets each map (but persists between respawns).

+	- Golden Gun
+		- Fixed buff being cleansable by Blast Shower.

 	- Lost Doll
 		- Activation sound is now networked.
-			- VFX still doesnt show for clients.
+		- Temporarily disabled VFX due to concerns about networking.

 - `1.0.6`
 	- Adjusted Enigma/Chaos settings.
 Previously everything was set to True.